apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### March 9th, 2017: Apache Jackrabbit Oak 1.2.24 released
+Jackrabbit Oak 1.2.24 is a patch release that contains fixes and improvements over the previous 1.2.x release.
+See the [downloads](downloads.html#oak1.2) page for more details.

 #### March 6th, 2017: Apache Jackrabbit Oak 1.6.1 released
 Jackrabbit Oak 1.6.1 is a patch release that contains fixes and improvements over the previous 1.6.x release.
 See the